openharmony/drivers_framework/README.md

 ```
 /drivers/framework
-├── ability        # Capabilities for the driver development, such as the message model libraries
-│   ├── config     # Parsing code of the configuration
-│   └── sbuf       # Data serialization code
 ├── core           # Core code for implementing the HDF
 │   ├── adapter    # Kernel adaptation layer
 │   ├── common     # Common basic code